- Philosophy of Journal of Collective Bargaining in the Academy

 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.

-Rights for Authors and The Keep
+Rights for Authors and the National Center

 Attribution and Usage Policies